darleg/darleg/README.md

 Ok I was looking around for differnt methods for programming microcontrolllers.
 I saw that some off the new arduinos were basied on mbed-os.
 I happen to have a couple of AZ3166 were also based on mbed-os but for Azure only.
 Ok, this is what I an going to learn mbed-os with.
-Once I get the hang of it I am not going to be using Method 1 or 2.
-Just updated version of mbed-os.
+Once I get the hang of it I will just use updated version of mbed-os.

-Method 1 and 2 have been removed.

-Method 3,4, and 5 are all about pin or port renaming and use the up to date mbed-os from ARMmbed/mbed-os.
-Method 3 Used the PinName function with the online compiler and mbed cli on mbed os 5.
-Check out the rgbled.h Method 4 just edit the PinName.h in the target area.
-This way you can use the standord mbed system names.
-The last metod I used is just a simple #define statement for C/C++.
+I am using 6.9 mbed-os with Visual mbed IDE.
+Also using the PinName function.
+I am using just a simple #define statement for C/C++.
 Exsample file OnBoard.h.